Case Study: A Clifftop Sanctuary in Saint Heliers, Featuring Sazerac Oak

 The install — continuity across levels, and the floating-stair detail

-Two install decisions defined how this floor reads.
+Two install decisions — made by the project team and executed by the installing contractor — defined how this floor reads.

 Glue-down across the whole footprint.
-Glue-down is our default for wide-plank installs over a screed substrate.
+Glue-down is the method we recommend for wide-plank installs over a screed substrate.
 It eliminates any hollow underfoot, keeps acoustic transmission down, and gives the floor a solid, anchored feel that matches the architectural weight of the build.
 Floating systems can save a bit on labour but they don’t feel right under a wide board.

 Stair treads and risers in matching Westwood.
 The floating stair is a major architectural feature — exposed treads, no risers in places, suspended off the wall.
 The treads were specified in matching Westwood so the stair reads as a continuation of the floor, not a separate element.
 From the upstairs landing you look down and the timber runs uninterrupted from your feet to the kitchen floor below.